What is self-destructive?

 10-Shift your mindset:

-It is crucial to recognize that self destructive behavior is a manifestation of neglected inner shadsows and core wounds.
+It is crucial to recognize that self destructive behavior is a manifestation of neglected inner shadows and core wounds.
 Be forgiving to yourself and realize that there is a figurative thorn that is irritating you.
 You are trying to find a way to deal with it, but you lack the knowledge and this can cause self destructive behavior. it’s a determined attempt to ease the suffering you hold inside.
 By transforming your attitude from culpability and self-condemnation to self-compassion, you will be empowered to make choices that are in harmony with your highest good.

 Related:12 Ways to Cultivate a Growth Mindset for Self Improvement